 Integrated military and civilian operations are the now the norm with most military operations taking place in the midst of civilian populations.
 U.S. military forces must be prepared to support civilian stabilization and reconstruction efforts and to lead and conduct these missions when civilians cannot.

-The Office of the Deputy Assistant Secretary of Defense for Stability and Humanitarian Affairs has several major goals for the Department:
+The Office of Stability and Humanitarian Affairs has several major goals for the Department:

 - Provide policy and intellectual leadership for stability operations to decision makers and within DoD and our partner organizations.